Percent of 18+ and Junior Operator customers who passed a road test exam

 The percentage of low priority out of state mail processed within five business day compares total volume of OOS mail with low priority mail that is processed withing five business days.
 Low priority mail is defined as out of state violations or citations that are non-felony related such as moving violations, speeding, texting while driving, or multiple convictions.

-In FY20, 76 percent of low priority out of state mail was processed within the five business days, failing to meet the target of 90 percent.
+In FY21, 99 percent of low priority out of state mail was processed within the five business days, also exceeding the target of 90 percent.
+This is an increase from 76 percent in FY20.

 The Massachusetts Vehicle Check program is the vehicle emissions testing and safety inspection program for the Commonwealth.
 All vehicles driven on Massachusetts roads must pass a yearly safety inspection and newly purchased vehicles must be inspected within seven days of registration.
 Vehicle inspection data is collected by the APPLUS system of record.